Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_name()

 Sanitize e.g. a person's name.
-This function isn't perfect, but helps add a bit of sanity to a field that can otherwise run wild.
+This function isn't perfect, but helps add a bit of sanity to a value that can otherwise run wild.
 This strips out everything but whitespace, letters, dashes, numbers, quotes, apostrophes, commas, and periods.
 Whitespace is reduced to a single horizontal space, and Title Case is imposed.

 #### Arguments